 Bookmark this page!
 We're going to be providing you with regularly updated fall color reports covering the best places to find fall color each week.
-Beginning the week of September 16, 2024, you'll learn where to go to find autumn hues, and fun fall activities to enjoy during your trip.
+You'll learn where to go to find autumn hues, and fun fall activities to enjoy during your trip.

 Expert Predictions for Fall Foliage in 2024